 2. For me

-getting to the point of believing in a soul would help immensely.
 The woman offering her help is doing it for free so she has no monetary gain.
 Thank you for your thoughts siligut.

 CaliforniaPeggy Donating Member (1000+ posts) Journal Click to send private message to this author Click to view this author's profile Click to add this author to your buddy list Click to add this author to your Ignore list Mon Jan-31-11 02:35 PM